dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 ### Connect your API to the actual REST back-end service
 Up until now, your API has simply invoked the mock-service, but now it is time to connect it to the actual REST back-end service.
 Here you have a few options.

-1. If you are using the *PM Demo Environment* then you can simply use the existing *ServiceTicketImpl* service.
+1. If you are using the *Demo/Training Environment* then you can simply use the existing *ServiceTicketImpl* service.
 1. If you are using a different environment, or you simply want to explore the role of the *Service Manager*, then you can follow [Creating a Service](../tutorials/manage/services/create_service/README.md)

 > Note: [Creating a Service](../tutorials/manage/services/create_service/README.md) will reference the option to deploy your own instance of the microservice.
 If this is your first time using this lab, we recommend that you simply use the hosted version of the microservice.